Insights

 Financial Action Task Force (FATF) Status

-Germany has been a member of the FATF since 1990 and an observer to the Eurasian Group (EAG), Asia/Pacific Group on Money Laundering (APG), and Financial Action Task Force of Latin America (GAFILAT).
+Germany has been a member of the FATF since 1990 and an observer to the Eurasian Group (EAG), Asia/Pacific Group on Money Laundering (APG), and the Financial Action Task Force of Latin America (GAFILAT).
+According to the most recent evaluation in 2023, Germany was deemed Compliant for 17 and Largely Compliant for 20 of the FATF 40 Recommendations.
+It remains Highly effective for 0 and Substantially Effective for 4 of the Effectiveness Compliance ratings.

 Regulators